nus-cs2103/website-base/admin/project-deliverables.md

 </modal>

 **After the session**:
-* It is up to you to decide whether you will act on reported issues before the final submission v1.4.
+* We'll transfer the relevant bug reports to your repo over the weekend.
+Once you have received the bug reports for your product, it is up to you to decide whether you will act on reported issues before the final submission v1.4.
 For some issues, the correct decision could be to reject or postpone to a version beyond v1.4.
 * You can post in the issue thread to communicate with the tester %%e.g. to ask for more info%%, etc. However, the tester is not obliged to respond.
   * :bulb: Do not argue with the issue reporter to try to convince that person that your way is correct/better.
 If at all, you can gently explain the rationale for the current behavior but do not waste time getting involved in long arguments.
 If you think the suggestion/bug is unreasonable, just thank the reporter for their view and close the issue.